A Review Of Laura Candler’s

 I am well-read about Reading Workshop and have participated in classes and workshops about reading comprehension, reading strategies, and reading skills.
 So often, at the end of a class, workshop, or brilliant speaker, I am left to go home and figure out the actual lesson plan, make the work pages, and type long notes to substitutes to try to explain what I have learned.
 The class or workshop ends, and then my work begins.
 This is not true with Laura’s book as it is completely ready to use.

 Would you like field-tested, teacher approved materials that are ready to use?

 Not just that the author did one lesson with a class in another part of the country, on one day and wrote up the experience for me to figure out how I could try to emulate the experience.
 I mean really researched and ready to use!
 Today!

 If you understand what I am talking about, the perfect answer is Laura Candler’s POWER READING WORKSHOP: A STEP-BY-STEP GUIDE.

 I believe this book is really the one for true help, clarity, support, actual lesson plans, and choice, choice, choice for the students and the teacher.
 Laura’s book lays out such a clear plan for the first ten days that a substitute could follow it perfectly and not ruin the routine.
 Laura even provides a bibliography for the mini-lessons.

-You can even purchase an autographed copy of the book on Laura’s online site!
+You can even purchase teaching resources on Laura’s online site!